ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 **A:** Maps will fail to load if not everyone has the mod installed.

+**Q:** Do I need to download Call of Duty: Black Ops - Multiplayer for this mod to work?

+**A:** Yes, in order to play some zombies maps it's necessary to download Call of Duty: Black Ops - Multiplayer.

 **Q:** Can I launch Call of Duty: Black Ops - Multiplayer with this mod installed?

 **A:** It's not recommended to do so.